Written by Lily Lee, 24 September 2018

 I remember our parents as hardworking, honest and kind.
 They were generous to their friends and family with what little we had back then.
 When I was young, during the summer months and in preparation for Turners & Growers auction days, our family would work late into the night at the market garden.

-Eldest daughter Barbara Ng provides these reminicses of her parentsxii:
+Eldest daughter Barbara Ng provides these reminisces of her parents12:

-And working for my parents had its benefits , because that was my after school /school holidays/weekend, part-time job where I earned pocket money.
+And working for my parents had its benefits, because that was my after school /school holidays/weekend, a part-time job where I earned pocket money.
 The lunch and afternoon tea was always provided by my Mum, for the family and workers that helped out in the busy times.

 Mum and Dad were always looking at ways to do things different and happy to try new things in the market gardens.
 So, they were one of the first market gardens to start the “Pick Your Own Tomatoes” Since there was surplus and the prices were not too good at Turners & Growers, it was a good way to make extra income for paying the bills.

-In the later years, her parents purchased two glasshouses to grow tomatoes and cucumbers, as the growing on the outdoor land was getting too hard for them:
+In the later years, her parents purchased two glasshouses to grow tomatoes and cucumbers, as the growth on the outdoor land was getting too hard for them:

 My parents were always busy, so there were very few family outings.
 When we did go out as a family it was either to the movies or shopping at the large Farmers store located on Hobson Street.
 On the top floor of the Farmers building was a restaurant, where the family would have a meal that would not be Chinese food!